You need to share confidential documents. It shouldn't be this hard.

 You need a data room when:

-If you're pre-fundraise, a basic version of a data room is still worth building.
-It forces you to get organized, find the gaps in your documentation, and have things ready when momentum hits.
-Deals move faster than founders expect - you don't want to be the bottleneck.
+Even if none of these apply right now, a basic data room is still worth having.
+It forces you to get organized, spot gaps in your documentation, and have everything ready when things move fast.
+And they always move faster than you expect.
+You don't want to be the bottleneck.

 For simple sharing and tracking, Ellty gets you started for free and handles the core use case - uploading documents, creating trackable links, and seeing who viewed what.
 If you need NDA gating and granular permissions, the Data Room plan ($149/month) adds that.